pencer-io/pencer-io.github.io/_posts/2022-04-22-ctf-htb-secret.md

 This gives us another endpoint to try called /priv.
 Interestingly it shows us if we have the username theadmin and provide a valid token we have the admin role, otherwise we're a normal user.

-Later in the same file we see there's an endpoint called /logs that will allow us to pass a parameter called file that isn't sanitised if we are theadmin user.
+Later in the same file we see there's an endpoint called /logs that will allow us to pass a parameter called file that isn't sanitised if we are theadmin user:

 ```java
 router.get('/logs', verifytoken, (req, res) => {